thesourceofcode/thesourceofcode.github.io/_posts/2026-05-15-payments-101-credit-card-chronology.md

 By the end of World War II, the average American carried a dozen or so card-like objects — gas cards, store plates, airline cards, each valid only with a single merchant.
 The wallet bulged with plastic and metal fragmentation.
 What the system needed was unification.

+The first significant development came in the early 1920s, when oil companies and hotel chains introduced proprietary cards that enabled customers to make purchases at their locations

+In 1936 American Airlines started issuing the Air Travel Card, which is generally considered the first "charge card" in history for the reason that upon its launch, it already utilized a numbering system that tied a specific user to a specific number (Smith 2015).
+All of these early versions of credit card had in common the advantage of offering an alternative to banknotes and coins as well as delay payment in cash (and some even offered rollover credit while paying a minimum amount).
+But most had the disadvantage of being limited to the issuing merchant (often a local business).

+It was until the mid 1950 that an interest-free period (also called grace or float) where the customer pays no interest in the balance within a specified time, emerged (Ritzer 1995, 34)

+{% include gallery caption="Western Union Frank Card — Front and Back" %}

 ## Revolving Credit

 Contrary to popular belief, Bloomingdale's was not the originator of revolving credit.
 The first true revolving credit plan — allowing customers to pay a minimum amount and carry the balance forward with interest — was offered by John Wanamaker's department store in Philadelphia in the late 1930s.
 The key distinction from charge cards was elegant and transformative: instead of paying the full balance monthly, you could pay a portion and defer the rest.
 This transformed credit from a convenience into a revenue stream.
 Retailers suddenly had a financial incentive to extend more credit, not less, because unpaid balances generated interest income that dwarfed the margins on merchandise itself.
 The psychology was equally powerful.
 A customer who could buy a winter coat in September and pay it off by March felt freedom rather than constraint.
 Revolving credit turned purchasing power into a product.

+The defunct Franklin National Bank of Long Island issued the first true bank credit card in 1951, with other banks across the country copying it.

-## Universal Payment Card
+### Universal Payment Card

+John Biggins, a banker from Brooklyn, introduced the Charg-It card.
+The card worked on a local, closed-loop system, with all of the purchases being routed through Biggins' bank.
+The bank paid for the purchase and the customer paid for it through their account at Biggins' bank at a later time.
+Five years later, Franklin's National Bank offered a similar card.

 The first glimmer of a universal card came in 1946, when John C. Biggins, a banker at Flatbush National Bank in Brooklyn, launched "Charg-It."
+It was a closed loop card.
 The mechanics were simple: customers with a Flatbush National account could make purchases at participating local stores.
 The merchant submitted sales slips to the bank, which deposited the amount directly into the merchant's account and billed the customer.
 It was limited to a local Brooklyn neighborhood — merchants had to physically deliver slips to the bank — but it introduced a critical innovation: creditworthiness decisions were based on credit bureau records, not personal relationships.
 The idea was sound but the logistics were punishing.
 Without an electronic network to move transaction data, the system remained tethered to geography.

-## Diner's Club
+### Diner's Club

 The idea caught fire in the hands of three men: Frank McNamara, Ralph Schneider, and Alfred Bloomingdale.
 McNamara was a mid-level executive at the Hamilton Credit Corporation.
 Schneider was his attorney.
 Bloomingdale, grandson of the department store founder, brought connections to New York's retail and restaurant worlds.
 In 1949, McNamara — according to the company's own press agent — supposedly forgot his wallet while dining with clients at Major's Cabin Grill near the Empire State Building.
 His wife drove to rescue him.
 Whether this actually happened or was invented for publicity, the story stuck.
 On February 8, 1950, McNamara returned to the same restaurant with Schneider and press agent Matty Simmons, paid with a cardboard card, and Diner's Club was born.

 The first Diner's Club card was remarkably modern in its essentials: card number, cardholder name, signature panel, and expiry date.
 The card itself was flimsy cardboard, hardly more durable than a business card, yet it established the visual vocabulary that every subsequent card would follow.
 Initially accepted at just 14 to 28 restaurants and two hotels, membership was offered to 200 friends of the founders — all personally vetted.
 By the end of 1950, membership had grown to 20,000.
 Merchants paid a commission of 5 to 7 percent, and customers paid their bill in full each month.
 It was, strictly speaking, a charge card — not a credit card — because no revolving balance was permitted.

+The card itself holds no intrinsic value if lost or stolen

+ The first card was offered to 200 people, mostly Mr. McNamara's friends and acquaintances.
+Fourteen Manhattan restaurants agreed to accept it.
+A year later, the company estimated that 42,000 Americans were carrying the card and that more than 330 businesses were accepting it.
+Membership cost $3 a year.

+At first, all cards were charge cards, meaning that balances had to be paid in full each month.
+Revolving credit cards, which charge interest and allow customers to make partial payments each month, were introduced in 1951 in New York by Franklin National Bank, which eventually became European American Bank.

 ### A charge card transaction in 1950

 A transaction in 1950 was a dance of paper and trust.
 After the meal, the patron handed the card to the waiter, who transcribed the card number onto a paper charge slip and asked for a signature.
 The signature on the slip was compared to the one on the card — the only fraud prevention available.
 For larger purchases, a "floor limit" triggered a phone call to Diner's Club for verbal authorization.
 Blocked cards appeared on "hot lists" printed and mailed to merchants weekly.
 The merchant bundled the slips and mailed them to Diner's Club, which validated them and issued payment at month's end.
 The cardholder received a single consolidated bill.
 With so many manual steps, the process was inevitably slow and error-prone — but it worked, and it scaled.

+## 1955: The first time the term “credit card” is used in a patent

+The patent ushered in the first gas pump that accepted credit cards.

 ## American Express